nextcloud/lookup-server/doc/architecture.md

 * 1 - A record with a confirmed email.
 This record is visible via search.
 * -1 - This record was actively deleted by a user and is not visible in the search.
 * >1 - This record got additional verification and is better visible then standard accounts with Karma 1.

+## Verification

+### Email
+Every time a new user is registered or an existing user changes the email address the emailstatus is set to unverified.
+The Karma is then lowered to 0 and the user is not visible via search.
+An email is send to the email adress with an confirmation link.
+Once this link is clicked the email is verified, the emailstatus is set to 1 and the Karma is increased.